OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### UIWebView

-Since iOS 7, the JavaScriptCore framework provides an Objective-C wrapper to the WebKit JavaScript engine.
-This makes it possible to execute JavaScript from Swift and Objective-C, as well as making Objective-C and Swift objects accessible from the JavaScript runtime.
-If native functionality is carelessly exposing, it could be exploited by an attacker who manages to inject JavaScript into the WebView.
+Since iOS 7, the JavaScriptCore framework has provided an Objective-C wrapper for the WebKit JavaScript engine.
+This makes executing JavaScript with Swift and Objective-C possible and makes Objective-C and Swift objects accessible from the JavaScript runtime.
+If native functionality is carelessly exposed, it could be accessed by an attacker who manages to inject JavaScript into the WebView.

 A JavaScript execution environment is represented by a `JSContext` object.
 Look out for code that maps native objects to the `JSContext` associated with a WebView.
 In Objective-C, the `JSContext` associated with a `UIWebView` is obtained as follows: